brendontan03/sc4052/README.md

-Jupyter Notebook for SC4052 Assignment 1
+Jupyter Notebook for SC4052 Assignments